FTC26532/FTC26532.github.io/happy-haptic-doctors-robot-design/index.md

 ![Attachment Video](../wp-content/uploads/2024/01/IMG_7461.qt)

-There are two main parts that you need to focus on for FLL.
-The first part is the **Innovation Project**, which is a solution to address a real world issue.
-For example, our innovation project is a n immersive haptic suit that allows people to experience concerts and live sporting events from the comfort of their home, at a fraction of the price.
+There are two things that you need to focus on when doing FLL.
+The first part is **innovation**, which is a solution to address a problem in the world.
+For example, our innovation project is making a haptic suit that allows people to experience concerts and live sporting events from the comfort of their home.

 The second part is **Robot Design**, which describes the parts of our robot.